Vaibhav-Sandhir/Face-Verification/README.md

 ### 1. Image Capture and Face Recognition

 - **Image Capture**: The process begins with capturing an image through the webcam.
-This captured image may contain one or more faces.
-- **Face Recognition**: The captured image is then passed to a pre-trained ResNet34 model, which is fine-tuned for face recognition.
+- **Face Recognition**: The captured image is then passed to a pre-trained MTCNN model, which is fine-tuned for face recognition.
 The model identifies and extracts the face from the image, isolating it for further processing.

 ### 2. Face Verification

-- **Siamese Neural Network**: The extracted face image is input into a Siamese neural network developed in PyTorch.
+- **Siamese Neural Network**: A pre-trained ResNet18 model was used as a backbone for the Siamese Neural Network.
+The extracted face image is input into a Siamese neural network developed in PyTorch.
 The network generates embeddings for the face and compares these embeddings with those stored in the database.
 - **Verification Process**: The network determines whether the face matches any registered individuals in the database, verifying the identity of the person.

 ### Data Storage and Retrieval